Outofanser/Outofanser.github.io/_posts/2025-06-27-missile-evader.markdown

 First we define a rotation to go from the world frame to the local frame.
 We need to do this to make our calculation in the local frame.
 Each aero moment is a damping moment, and thus the negative sign on each term.
-The `2f * Mathf.PI` term is the familiar coefficient I've been using from the flat-sheet aerodynamics assumption that I've been abusing. the `a = bw/V` term is e.g. ` m_tailDistance * (worldToLocalTransform * m_body.angularVelocity).x / m_velocity.magnitude` where I had to convert the angular velocity to local coordinates.
+The `2f * Mathf.PI` term is the familiar coefficient I've been using from the flat-sheet aerodynamics assumption that I've been abusing.
+The `a = bw/V` term is e.g. `m_tailDistance * (worldToLocalTransform * m_body.angularVelocity).x / m_velocity.magnitude` where I had to convert the angular velocity to local coordinates.
-Finally we multply this by the corresponding torque acting at that attack angle e.g. `maxPitchTorque`.
+We multply this by the corresponding torque acting at that attack angle e.g. `maxPitchTorque`.
 In some instances I need to calculate a different torque than what I used for the control surfaces, because for example the whole plane body acts to resist the yaw motion and the wings resist the roll.

 The `Mathf.Cos(attackAngle)` term is a correction on the assumption that the angle of attack was perpendicular to the rotation, which is not necessarily the case.
 However,